 November 2017- Visiting the very poor congregation, located amongst the tribe of Chepang ( Praja) of Nepal

-New Dawn has intervened 8 times on the ground in Nepal since 2009.
+New Dawn has intervened 10 times on the ground in Nepal since 2009.
 The work has been focused on assisting Pastor Krishna and his team in several areas of their extensive labour in reaching out to the poor.
 Help has been given to assist the pioneering of a small training/mission school assisting impoverished adults mainly from very remote areas, many of which have had very little opportunity of any schooling.
 Included within the program are much needed teachings on gender equality, hygiene, and how to break free from the oppressive caste system (today, technically abolished but still observed throughout Nepal.)
-7 equipping Schools have been run within this program, and an 8th School is being envisaged in 2018.
+9 equipping Schools have been run within this program, and a 10th School is envisaged in 2020.

 Classes at the Mission School